Pluralscan/Pluralscan/README.md

 # Pluralscan

 Pluralscan is a quality and security analysis platform aimed to provides a single solution for :
+- Static Application Security Testing (SAST)
+- Software Composition Analysis (SCA)
+- License Checking
+- Code Quality Analisys
--
+- Open-souce solution benchmarking

 ## Abstract

 Pluralscan should be currently considered as a **POC/POW project** that try to demonstrate how to realize a complexe business oriented software in Python by following **clean architecture practices**.

-The repository is structured into many layers *(Multi Module N-Tier Architecture)* and follow principles inspired from:
-- Clean Architecture
-- Hexagonal Architecture
-- Domain Driven Design (DDD)

 ## Goals